500Foods/TMS-XData-TemplateDemoData/docs/ConfigJSON.md

 Endpoints that return images, specifically the ChatService/GetChatImage endpoint, will generate a cache of any images requested from the database.
 This may include both thumbnails as well as the original image stored in the database.
 By default, a cache folder will be created in the same folder as the XData application when it first starts.
 This behaviour can be overriden by setting a "Cache Folder" entry in the configuration.
 Eg: c:/data/cache.
 Note carefully that the folders are specified using a forward slash.

 ### Chat Interface
 For the chat features of this project to work properly, appropriate API keys need to be provided in most cases (eg: OpenAI's ChatGPT offernings).
 The configuration JSON file is used to provide these keys, along with several other chat-related parameters, to the XData application.
 As there may very well be several chat interfaces provided, a JSON array is used in this case.
 An example is provided below.
+Please refer to the [ChatService documentation](https://github.com/500Foods/TMS-XData-TemplateDemoData/blob/main/docs/ChatService.md) for more detailed information.

 ### Example